helium/HIP/0051-helium-dao.md

 We propose that each wireless network supported by Helium (LoRaWAN, Wifi, 5G — referred to as wireless network protocols or WNPs) has its own subDAO with its own token (referred to as wireless network tokens or WNTs).
-The key specifications of the WNT such as proof-of-coverage rules, data credits rewards, and consensus mechanisms are governed by each WNT DAO.
+The key specifications of the WNT such as Proof-of-Coverage rules, data credits rewards, and consensus mechanisms are governed by each WNT DAO.

 The aim is to create an economy such that the underlying HNT-Data Credit